Malmedy massacre trial: Verdicts

 On 16 July 1946 the verdict was delivered on 73 members of the Kampfgruppe Peiper.
 43 were sentenced to death by hanging, including Peiper.
 Peiper's sentence was commuted to 35 years in 1954, and he was released in December 1956.

 Approximately sixteen months after the end of the trial, almost all the defendants presented affidavits repudiating their former confessions and alleging aggravated duress of all types.

 Review procedure

 Pursuant to procedure, an in-house review was undertaken by the American Occupation Army in Germany; the trial was carefully examined by a deputy judge.
 Colonel Everett was convinced that a fair trial had not been granted to the defendants: in addition to alleged mock trials, he claimed that "to extort confessions, U.S. prosecution teams 'had kept the German defendants in dark, solitary confinement at near starvation rations up to six months; had applied various forms of torture, including the driving of burning matches under the prisoners' fingernails; had administered beatings which resulted in broken jaws and arms and permanently injured testicles'."
-These allegations of torture were later proved false.